davijonm/bookpedia/README.md

-A ecommerce app build with django
+A "bookpedia" app builded with django